input-output-hk/marlowe-cardano/marlowe-chain-sync/docs/chain-seek-spec-1.0.md

 The `Idle` state is the state from which a client MAY send a query to the server.
 It does so by sending a `QueryNext` message.
-The payload of the `QueryNext` MUST include the position of the client, and a query.
+The payload of the `QueryNext` MUST include a query.
 The `QueryNext` message transitions the state machine to the `Next CanAwait` state.
 The client MAY request the server terminates the connection by sending a `Done` message.
 The `Done` message transitions the state machine to the `Done` state.

 - Agency: client
 - Available messages: